-Cavernous malformations of the brain and spinal cord are clusters of tiny, thin-walled blood vessels that are filled with slow-moving or clotted blood.
-Since they are fragile, they can bleed and potentially cause a brain dysfunction or seizure.
-Cerebral cavernous malformations (CCM) are the most common.
-They can appear as single lesions or be part of a genetic syndrome in which multiple CCMs are present.
+Cavernous malformations of the brain and spinal cord are clusters of thin-walled blood vessels that are filled with slow-moving or clotted blood.
+They are often describe as looking like a “mulberry.”
+Since they are fragile, they frequently leak small amounts of blood, creating the appearance of growth, and sometimes triggering inflammation in surrounding nervous tissues.
+Severe bleeding events from cavernous malformations, though rare, can also occur, and can result in neurologic dysfunction.
+Cerebral cavernous malformations (CCMs) are also known as “cavernous angiomas,” or simply “cavernomas.”
+They can appear as a single lesion or with multiple lesions, or be part of a genetic syndrome in which multiple CCMs are present.

-Many people with cavernous malformations never experience symptoms.
-The type and severity of symptoms varies according to the CCM’s size and location.
+Many people with CCMs never experience symptoms.
+The type and severity of symptoms varies according to the CCM’s location.
 Possible symptoms may include:

-Whether the CCM has caused bleeding or not, the following advanced imaging techniques may be used to diagnose it:
+Whether the CCM has caused bleeding or not, the following advanced imaging (Figure 1) techniques may be used to diagnose it:

-Depending on the location of the CCM, your doctor may decide to monitor it with regular MRIs.
-If surgical removal is necessary, the cerebrovascular surgeons at UCLA are expertly trained in this specialized procedure and have performed a high volume of these complex surgeries.
-We are able to perform these surgeries in the most minimally invasive way possible, removing the CCM with the least disruption of normal tissue.
+Treatment of a CCM depends on its location and the symptoms it causes (most commonly from bleeding events).
+Your doctor may recommend monitoring it with MRIs and treating symptoms with medications (Figure 2).
+If surgical treatment is necessary, the cerebrovascular surgeons at UCLA are expertly trained in this specialized procedure, and have performed a high volume of these surgeries.
+In each case, we aim to perform these surgeries in the most minimally-invasive way possible, removing the CCM with the least disruption of normal tissue.